seanhess/wizardwar/README.md

 [ ] Feedback: if they don't cast a spell within a certain time, tell them what to do [ ] Add random "fail" spells (with two elements) any 2 elements triggers a random fail spell

-[ ] TALK: Trevor: plans for app?
+[x] TALK: Trevor: plans for app?
 Moving forward plan?
 What do we do?
 Money?
-[ ] TALK: Jesse: fail spells.
+[x] TALK: Jesse: fail spells.
 Other 2 spells.

-[ ] Improve Practice Mode AI?
-[ ] Improve Wind Blast interaction.

-[ ] Javascript Engine: just for ticks

 [ ] Add more spells!
 [ ] Particle effects or some other visual wizardry.
 Use physics engine to simulate unimportant particle stuff?